 We quantify the calibration accuracy based on a `reprojection error' metric.
-The reprojection error is the distance between the position of the retroreflector corner predicted from the camera observations and the position measured by the radar, expressed in the radar frame.
-The retroreflector is more consistently detected than the AprilTag, and so we linearly interpolate the measured position of the trihedral retroreflector corner by the radar at the image timestamps.
+The reprojection error is the distance between the position of the retroreflector corner predicted from the camera observations and the position measured by the radar, both expressed in the radar frame.
+The retroreflector is more consistently detected than the AprilTag, and so we linearly interpolate the measured position of the trihedral retroreflector corner to the image timestamps.

-Overall, our algorithm achieves results that are comparable to the method from Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021}. \Cref{tab:handheld-params} shows that the estimated translation and rotation, are, per axis, within 1.6 cm and 3 degrees, respectively, of the values estimated by the target-based method.
+Overall, our algorithm achieves results that are comparable to the method from Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021}. \Cref{tab:handheld-params} shows that the estimated translation and rotation are, per axis, within 1.6 cm and 3 degrees, respectively, of the values estimated by the target-based method.
 Additionally, our estimated temporal offset differs from the target-based method by only 6 ms. \Cref{fig:compare-results} shows that our algorithm, in a completely targetless manner, produces a reprojection error distribution with a median that is only 3 mm larger than the target-based method.